a-bentofreire/abeamer/docs/sources/workflow.md

 ## Understanding the pipeline

-When the user adds an animation to the scene, ABeamer will first determine the start value of the [attribute](faq.md#why-addanimation-uses-properties-naming-and-not-attributes-), if the user doesn't provides the `startValue`, it will compute from the current element's attribute value.
+When the user adds an animation to the scene, ABeamer will first determine the start value of the [property](faq.md#why-addanimation-uses-properties-naming-and-not-attributes-), if the user doesn't provides the `startValue`, it will compute from the current element's attribute value.
 Then it will transform the duration into frames, and for each frame, it will compute and store the interpolated value for that element.
-If a new `addAnimations` is added that modifies the same elements' attribute, the last stored value is used as the new starting value.
+If a new `addAnimations` is added that modifies the same elements' property, the last stored value is used as the new starting value.

-In essence, the animation pipeline **doesn't modifies** the current elements' attributes, only computes the expected values for each frame.
+In essence, the animation pipeline **doesn't modifies** the current elements' property, only computes the expected values for each frame.
 This method has the benefit of:

 - Supports [teleporting](teleporter.md).
-- Allow off-sync animations, where a new animation can insert at any point in the pipeline.
+- Allow [off-sync](glossary.md#off-sync) animations, where a new animation can insert at any point in the pipeline.
 - Generate complex computations not built for rendering.
 - Bypass parts of the animation, where only segments of the whole animation are rendered.
 - Support reverse rendering.